SAP-samples/teched2025-XP267/README.md

 ## Exercises
-Let's start the excercise - for a better understanding, please follow the excercises as listed below:
+Let's start the exercise - for a better understanding, please follow the exercise as listed below:
 Continue to:
 - [Getting Started](exercises/ex0/)